aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 ### Chapter overview

 The objective of this chapter is to equip the reader with the best practice tools required to design the layout and operation of intersections along the proposed BRT corridors.
-Intersections are points where BRT vehicles can incur in significant delay and points where the BRT project has the most perceived impact on mixed traffic and walking.
+Intersections can cause significant delay in BRT operations by hindering stations and are the points where the BRT project has the most perceived impact on mixed traffic and walking.

 An important strategy to improve the performance of intersections to better accommodate public transport and other vehicles is to restrict general-traffic turning movements at intersections.
 The BRT Standard awards up to 6 points for good handling of BRT movements through intersections, with the most points given to systems which prohibit all turns across the busway.

-Besides the above, this chapter also discusses the treatment of public transport vehicle turning movements, which are desirable, but equally harms intersections performance and the placement of stations relative to intersections along the corridor.
+Besides the above, this chapter also discusses the placement of stations relative to intersections along the corridor and the treatment of public transport vehicle turning movements, which are desirable, but equally harms intersections performance.
 Traffic-signal technology to provide public transport vehicles with priority and techniques to provide safety to pedestrians and cyclists are discussed too.

 ## Introduction